 - Donate a table: Nyer Urness House provides a table, but a portable, lightweight, folding camping-style table would be necessary at the other locations.
 Do you have a table you’re not using?

 - Donate supplies: Stamps, stationary, envelopes, stickers and pens are always needed.

 - Holiday card donations are also needed.
 While some people like writing their own words, others prefer a pre-written message.
 Mail donations to Free Letters Home, 5403 W. Highland Road, Everett, WA 98203 (which distributes starter kits to new volunteers) or contact Bev directly at the link below.

-Project Coordinator: Bev Beppler
+Project Contact: Bev Beppler